Image Editor Settings

 Editor Window Settings

 By default the Image Editor will use a black background behind photographs when they are displayed.
-If you prefer a different background color, with the options Use theme background color and Background color you can choose one here.
+You can change the background color by using the Use theme background color and Background color options.

-You can also turn off the different elements when the Image Editor is in full screen mode, as the ToolBar, the Thumbbar, the Sidebar, and the Statusbar.
+You can also control the display of different UI elements when the Image Editor is in full screen mode, such as the ToolBar, the Thumbbar, the Sidebar, and the Status bar.

-Over-exposure and under-exposure settings can highlight areas of an image to indicated by dark and light marker colors that can be defined here.
+Over-exposure and under-exposure settings can highlight areas of an image with dark and light marker colors that can be defined here.
 In the editor this viewing mode can be switched on and off with F11 and Ctrl+F11 respectively.
-The thresholds for over-exposure and under-exposure can be set by the adjustment bars "... percents".
+The thresholds for over-exposure and under-exposure can be set by the adjustment bars, measured in percentage of full scale.
+For example, 2% of full scale for an 8-bit image is about 5 counts.
+So setting the over-exposure percents to 2.0 will highlight any pixels with an individual channel value between 251 and 255.
 Check Indicate exposure as pure color if you want only pure black (RGB 0,0,0) indicated as under-exposure and only pure white (RGB 8 bit 255,255,255 respectively RGB 16 bit 65535, 65535, 65535) indicated as over-exposure.

 The option Restore the settings of the Image Editor tools can be used to restore the settings of the Image Editor tools from the last session.
 Otherwise, the default settings will be used.